xianny/hardhat/docs/guides/compile-contracts.md

 ### Multiple Solidity versions

-Hardhat supports projects that use different, incompatible versions of solc.
+Hardhat supports projects that use different, incompatible versions of solc, as long as those files don't depend on each other.
 For example, if you have a project where some files use Solidity 0.5 and others use 0.6, you can configure Hardhat to use compiler versions compatible with those files like this:

 ```js
 module.exports = {